WTO chief seeks to wrap up fish talks as developing countries cry foul | Business

 WTO chief seeks to wrap up fish talks as developing countries cry foul

+"I believe that we are all genuinely committed, but a shift of mindset is necessary for us to bridge the final gaps that continue to separate members," she said at the WTO headquarters in Geneva.
+The eight-page draft deal lists a range of subsidy bans, with some conditions for exemptions for poorer countries that are yet to be finalised by negotiators.

-The head of the World Trade Organization on Thursday expressed optimism about clinching a long-awaited deal to stop overfishing, but some developing states criticised the draft agreement, with India calling parts of it "unjust".
-The virtual conference in Geneva, the first meeting of WTO trade ministers since 2017, aims - after 20 years of talks - to fix rules to curb harmful subsidies that lead to overfishing.
+The head of the World Trade Organization on Thursday expressed optimism about clinching a long-awaited deal to stop overfishing, but some developing states criticised the draft agreement and India called parts of it "unjust".
+The virtual conference in Geneva - the first meeting of WTO trade ministers since 2017 - is hoping to wrap up 20 years of talks and set out rules to curb harmful subsidies that lead to overfishing.

 The global trade body has not reached a multilateral deal in years and Director-General Ngozi Okonjo-Iweala, who took office in March, said at the start of the conference that it would be a "litmus test" of the WTO's ability to do so.
 "I believe that we are all genuinely committed, but a shift of mindset is necessary for us to bridge the final gaps that continue to separate members," she said at the WTO headquarters in Geneva.

 U.S. Trade Representative Katherine Tai said the draft had "significant shortcomings".
 "WTO members must ask whether the current negotiating text reflects the best we can do after 20 years," she said.
-China - the top subsidiser accounting for about 21% of the $35.4 billion in handouts globally according to a 2019 study https://www.sciencedirect.com/science/article/pii/S0308597X19303677 - offered one key concession.
+China - the top subsidiser accounting for about 21% of the $35.4 billion in handouts globally according to a 2019 study https://www.sciencedirect.com/science/article/pii/S0308597X19303677 - appeared to offer one key concession.

-Commerce minister Wang Wentao said that exemptions should be "mainly provided for poor and vulnerable artisanal fishers" in poorer countries, indicating China might forego at least some of them for itself.
+In a hint that China might forego at least some exemptions for itself, Commerce minister Wang Wentao said that they should be "mainly provided for poor and vulnerable artisanal fishers" in developing and least developed countries.
 The European Union was upbeat, saying the draft formed the basis of a potential agreement.

 Negotiators got close to a deal at the last WTO ministerial conference in 2017 but the talks collapsed, with some observers blaming developing countries who sought big exemptions.
 Any deal needs all 164 parties to approve it by consensus.